jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 ### Linking

 When we write a program, we use libraries.
-For example if you need to read text from standard input, you need to _link_ a library which provides this.
+For example, if you need to read text from standard input, you need to _link_ a library that provides this.
 Think linking has two forms:

 * **Static** linking is when you add this library to your executable program.
 In this method your program size is big because it has all the needed libraries.
-One good advantage is your program can be run without being dependent to other programs / libraries.
+One good advantage is your program can be run without being dependent on other programs / libraries.
 * **Dynamic** linking is when you just say in your program "We need this and that library to run this program".
-This way your program is smaller but you need to install those libraries separately.
+This way your program is smaller, but you need to install those libraries separately.
 This makes programs more secure \(because libraries can be updated centrally\), more advanced \(any improvement in a library will improve the whole program\) and smaller.

 > Dynamic linking is also called **shared** libraries because all the programs are sharing one library which is separately installed.

 ### What libraries I need

-first you should know that libraries are installed in `/lib` and `/lib64` \(for 32bit and 64bit libraries\).
+first, you should know that libraries are installed in `/lib` and `/lib64` \(for 32bit and 64bit libraries\).

 #### ldd